markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 3. Use JavaScript functions to display game status to the player.
 JavaScript has some built-in functions that do this, but we will be creating our own functions as well to control when these messages appear.
 4. Use JavaScript variables and operators to manage game data.
 We're going to do a little math and keep track of robot health, player money, and other game values.
 5. Make decisions with JavaScript conditions.
 The game should allow a robot to fight if it still has health points, but not if its health points reach 0.
-6. Accept user input.
-We're going to ask the player a lot of questions.
-JavaScript has more built-in functions to help us store the player's answers.
+6. Accept user input to decide whether they would like to fight or skip the fight.

 This is an ambitious project, but we have mapped out a strategy for building it without even opening our code editor!
 A thoughtful planning process can break almost any project down into manageable chunks, and help us identify the questions we need to answer to complete those chunks.